joeyb/retry/README.md

 V result = retry.call(() -> service.performUnreliableRequest());
 ```

-The retry strategy is dictated by 4 basic components:
+The retry strategy is dictated by 5 basic components:

 ### Accept

 The acceptance strategy (defined by the [`Accept`](src/main/java/org/joeyb/retry/Accept.java) interface) is used to specify whether or not the result from an attempted execution of the underlying `Callable<V>` should be accepted.
 For example, `Accepts.any()` returns an `Accept` instance that accepts any value.

+### Attempt Listener

+The attempt listener (defined as a `Consumer<Attempt<V>>`) is used to give the consumer a notification of failed attempts.
+This is useful for logging failures or keeping metrics of failed attempt counts.

 ### Block